 It helps to know the following categories of offences defined by the Criminal Procedure Act:

 In exceptional circumstances however, a suspect charged with an offence punishable with death may be granted bail by a judge of a High Court in Southern Nigeria.
 (This however does not apply to Northern Nigeria).
-The power to grant bail in capital offences is the exclusive jurisdiction of the High Court.
+The decision and power to grant bail in capital offences is the exclusive decision of the High Court.

 Lastly, in an application for bail in respect of a capital offence such as murder, where the state opposes bail, the onus is on the accused/applicant to show by credible affidavit evidence that very peculiar and coercive circumstances exist to justify the court in granting the applicant bail.

-A police bail, also known as an administrative bail, may be granted bail by the police.
+A police bail, also known as an administrative bail, may be granted by the police.
 The police bail only lasts you as long as your matter stays with the police.
-Once charged to court, the police bail lapses and you need to make a fresh application for bail in the court.
+Once you are before a court, the police bail lapses and you need to make a fresh application for bail in the court.

 Bail pending trial – this is bail whilst waiting for trial when charged after an arrest.
 A charge is a formal accusation of an offence made by a government authority (usually the police or state prosecutor) that a person has committed a crime, as a step to prosecution.
 You can apply for court bail pending the determination of your case.